zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-two.md

 - What kind of functions go on a public interface module.
 - Setting up tests to run concurrently with other tests in the application.
-- Following error handling conventions with ok and error tuple responses.
+- Following error handling conventions with `:ok` and `:error` tuple responses.
 - Using guard clauses on a public interface to catch errors in development.
 - Refactoring a tiny bit of duplication using function composition.